 - 1. Parents/carers must provide the school with an Asthma Action Plan which has been completed by the student's medical practitioner.
 The plan must outline: - the prescribed medication taken by the student and when it is to be administered, for example as a pre-medication to exercise or on a regular basis - emergency contact details - the contact details of the student's medical practitioner - the student's known triggers - the emergency procedures to be taken in the event of an asthma flare-up or attack. - 2.
-Westgrove Primary School will keep all Asthma Action Plans: - in the sick bay, in the CRT folders located in the classroom office and Specialist teacher office - 3.
-School staff may also work with parents/carers to develop a Student Health Support Plan which will include details on: - how the school will provide support for the student - identify specific strategies - allocate staff to assist the student
+Parents/carers should also provide a photo of the student to be included as part of the student's Asthma Action Plan. - 3.
+Westgrove Primary School will keep all Asthma Action Plans: - At the Sickbay - 4.
+School staff may also work with parents/carers to develop a Student Health Support Plan which will include details on: - how the school will provide support for the student - identify specific strategies - allocate staff to assist the student - 5.
+If a student diagnosed with asthma is going to attend a school camp or excursion, Westgrove Primary School parents/carers are required to provide any updated medical information. - 6.
+If a student's asthma condition or treatment requirements change, parent/carers must notify the school and provide an updated Asthma Action Plan. - 7.
+School staff will work with parents/carers to review Asthma Action Plans (and Student Health Support Plans) once a year at the beginning of the school year.